 Just as every employee is different, every home care job or caregiving situation is also special.
 Some care recipients have memory issues, while others have physical challenges or both.
 The caregiver you hire has to be able to adapt to these and respond appropriately, follow instructions, and monitor changes.
 A good care plan, usually crafted by the loved one’s physician or the agency’s nurse, provides a comprehensive guide to the caregiver’s duties, including special instructions such as diet, medical issues, exercise, medication, and issues that are specific to your loved one’s conditions.

-Documentation can be as simple as a small notebook, or more elaborate such as an agency- provided form for daily activities.
-Documentation should particularly point out significant changes in the care recipient’s condition, unusual occurrences, and issues to bring up with family or supervisors.
-Good documentation and follow-up phone calls give agency or medical personnel a clearer picture of the patient’s updated condition and how their activities of daily living (ADLs) are progressing.
+Documentation can be as simple as a small notebook, or more elaborate such as an agency-provided form for daily activities.
+Documentation should point out significant changes in the care recipient’s condition, unusual occurrences, and issues to bring up with family or supervisors.
+Good documentation and follow-up phone calls give agency or medical personnel a clearer picture of the care recipient’s updated condition and how their activities of daily living (ADLs) are progressing.

 Choosing and hiring a home care agency or caregiver is a critical and intimate job, particularly in your loved one’s life, though also for the rest of the family.
-If that process is handled successfully, the caregiver can become “one of the family”.
-This person though is a professional who should be promptly made aware of their duties and boundaries right from the start.
+If that process is handled successfully, the caregiver can become “part of the family.”
+However, this person is a professional who should be promptly made aware of their duties and boundaries right from the start.

 Whether part-time or full-time, make your preferences known upon hiring and orienting the new caregiver.
 Alert them to areas of the home that are off limits or items that should not be moved or touched.
 Remember that they can’t know what you want if you don’t brief them.

-For example, you should be strict about the daily caregiver arriving on time per the agreed upon schedule, and that she should be bringing her own meals and snacks.
+For example, you should be strict about the daily caregiver arriving on time per the agreed upon schedule, and that he or she should be bringing his or her own meals and snacks.
 They should not expect any personal favors such as loans, the use of the family car for personal errands, overnight stays, or bringing others into your loved one’s home.

 Your caregiver’s duties should be well defined at your first meeting.
-This allows you both to understand what is needed and what a caregiver can or cannot or ought not be asked do while she assists the patient.
+This allows you both to understand what is needed and what a caregiver can or cannot or should not be asked to do while she assists the patient.
 It also avoids later misunderstandings.

 A caregiver is a professional who should be treated as one.
 Neither of you should be divulging too much personal information about yourselves.
-You are not their therapist and ought not start a relationship whereby you counsel her on anything outside of her daily caregiving duties.
-Avoid confiding in complaints about the patient and difficulty you had caring for them, for she may pick up on these trends and become herself a source of unnecessary complaints.
+Avoid confiding in complaints about your loved one and difficulty you had caring for them, for the caregiver may pick up on these trends and go into caregiving responsibilities biased.

 Finally, make sure to pay (or have paid) your caregiver promptly, methodically, and without a fuss.
 Wages, work schedules, and job descriptions should ideally be in writing, though this is not an absolute must.
 Gratuities should be avoided, and reasonable gifts restricted to very special occasions.

 Your loved one’s caregiver is a critical part of your daily life.
 Every effort should be made to start the relationship on the right foot and to nourish it with appropriate kindness and respect.
-The last thing you want in your life is a high turnover in your loved one’s caregivers, so act with diligence, and if you are asked to mediate on occasion between your loved one and the caregiver, use your best judgment in being fair to both sides and in measured ways.
+The last thing you want is a high turnover in your loved one’s caregivers, so act with diligence, and if you are asked to mediate on occasion between your loved one and the caregiver, use your best judgment in being fair to both sides and in measured ways.
 Hopefully this information is useful as you think about hiring a caregiver for a family member.
 Additional resources that may be helpful include our articles on Dementia Care Communication Strategies, Dementia Help and Support, Common Dementia Behaviors and Solutions, and Activities for Persons with Dementia.